laktek/jQuery-Smart-Auto-Complete/README.markdown

 **default**: false

 If set to true, field will be always filled with best matching result, without leaving the custom input.
-(Enable this if you want autocomplete field to behave similar to a select field)
+Better to enable this option, if you want autocomplete field to behave similar to a HTML select field.
+(Check Example 2 in the demo)

+### typeAhead (boolean)

+**default**: false

+If set to true, it will offer the best matching result in grey within the field; that can be auto-completed by pressing the right arrow-key or enter.
+This is similar to behaviour in Google Instant Search's query field (Check Example 3 in the demo)

 ### source  (string/array)